mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 ### Method `async Account.signOut(full)`

-The `signOut()` method performs both a "light" signing out and an account "forget" or "reset" that clears all cached remote data.
+The `signOut()` method performs both a "light" sign out and a full "forget" or "reset".

 This method takes the following arguments: